Seteeri/Particle/doc/ARCHITECTURE.md

 lock-free queues (SBCL's mailbox primitive).

-The model process (view thread) uses the shared memory to transfer data to the render process to place in the OpenGL buffer; thus the shared memory are the same size as the OpenGL buffers.
+The model process (view thread) uses the shared memory to transfer data to the render process to memcpy to the OpenGL buffer; thus the shared memory are the same size as the OpenGL buffers.

 # Render Process